vstinner/vstinner.github.io/draft/remove-private-c-api-func.rst

     free-threading build rather than having a pile of unrelated cleanup trivia blocking that.

-At November 7th, my colleague **Karolina Surma** posted a report: `Ongoing packages' rebuild with Python 3.13 in Fedora
+On November 7th, my colleague **Karolina Surma** posted a report: `Ongoing packages' rebuild with Python 3.13 in Fedora
 <https://discuss.python.org/t/ongoing-packages-rebuild-with-python-3-13-in-fedora/38134>`_.
 She did a great bug triage work on counting build failures per C API issue by recompiling 4000+ Python packages in Fedora with Python 3.13.

-At November 13th, **Petr** also identified that the private PyComplex API, such as ``_Py_c_sum()`` function, was documented.
+On November 13th, **Petr** also identified that the private PyComplex API, such as ``_Py_c_sum()`` function, was documented.
 Moreover, the `issue gh-112019
 <https://github.com/python/cpython/issues/112019>`_ was created to ask to
 revert these APIs.